10 Ad Designs that Impress – and what we can learn from them

-This advertisement from Levi’s appeals to a hard-working, blue collar demographic (and probably some hipsters too!).
+This advertisement from Levi’s appeals to a hard-working, blue-collar demographic (and probably some hipsters too!).
 We might not get that dirty at our jobs, but that’s how we want to feel – like we’ve put it all on the line for a hard day’s work.

-Startling imagery can make a powerful impression with consumers, the challenge comes in finding a design that shocks without repulsing.
+Startling imagery can make a powerful impression on consumers, the challenge comes in finding a design that shocks without repulsing.
 Many may not say they love a shocking ad, but it is sure to make an impact on the gut level of viewers.

 Make Text a Part of the Design

 Most advertisements need at least a few words to get their message across.
 By making that text a part of the design rather than an afterthought, an ad can feel more cohesive and integrated.
 You’ll need a creative team that can integrate graphic and copy work, but the payoff is worth it.

 This ad’s use of the copy/design integration creates an eye-catching image that furthers the message of the ad itself.
 It takes an otherwise pedestrian anti-smoking campaign and turns it into something creative and impactful.

 Another method that requires a delicate balance – being controversial in your advertising can quickly backfire, so make sure you’re ready for any potential fallout.
 But when done properly, an advertisement that pushes the boundaries a bit can create a memorable experience with consumers – especially for a brand that has an edgier identity.